-- Acting as VFL server shall include its (VFL) capability information including (VFL) capability type (i.e. VFL server), during the registration in NRF.
+- Acting as VFL server shall include its VFL capability information including VFL capability type (i.e. VFL server), during the registration in NRF.

-- Acting as VFL client shall include its (VFL) capability information including (VFL) capability type (i.e. VFL client), during the registration in NRF.
+- Acting as VFL client shall include its VFL capability information including VFL capability type (i.e. VFL client), during the registration in NRF.

+- During the discovery of NWDAF as VFL server, a consumer (e.g. an NWDAF) may include in the request the VFL capability type as VFL server.
+The NRF returns one or more NF profiles of candidate instantes of NWDAF satisfying the query parameters.

+- During the discovery of NWDAF as VFL client, a consumer (e.g. an NWDAF or AF acting as VFL server) may include in the request the VFL capability type as VFL client.
+The NRF returns one or more NF profiles of candidate instances of NWDAF satisfying the query parameters.

 Editor's note: Handling of an untrusted AF acting as VFL client, including Analytics ID translation, needs to be documented in a separate clause, and it's FFS.